-- The safekeeping of data storage devices is controlled. - Encrypted data storage devices are available. - Data storage devices are not repaired, but rather are subject to more secure deletion/destruction (in accordance with DIN 66399). - Persons authorised for data storage device removal are specified. - Hard drives are hardware encrypted.
+- · The safekeeping of data storage devices is controlled. - Encrypted data storage devices are available. - Data storage devices are not repaired, but rather are subject to more secure deletion/destruction (in accordance with DIN 66399). - Persons authorised for data storage device removal are specified. - Hard drives are hardware encrypted.

-Separation control 2.4
+2.4 Separation control

-It should be ensured that data collected for different purposes can be processed separately.
-This is done by means of the following measures:
+The following measures are in place to ensure that data collected for different purposes can be processed separately: